mem3nto0/ModiDeC-RNA-modification-classifier/data_curation_tutorial/tutorial_training.md

   3)  Insert the number of epochs for the training (3).
 We recommend setting the number of epochs to four.
   4)  The variable name NN specifies the name of the saved model (4).
   5)  The user can also specify if a validation of the retrained model is needed, by typing yes or no.

+After the settings are settled, press the button "training neural network" to retrain ModiDeC.
+When the training is finished, a folder with the name of the neural network will be created in the save folder that contain the trained neural network.